BrightspaceUI/documentation/docs/adding-component.md

 - Live demo (see [Code Blocks](#code-blocks))
 - Any other content that should appear in the document, potentially also including a secondary demo or other code block (see [Code Blocks](#code-blocks)).
 - Content that should not appear in the Daylight site (see [Hidden Content](#hidden-content))
+3. When these changes are merged, ensure a release happens in order for the Daylight site to pick up the changes.

 #### Best Practices